karimpsi22/DS-emulators/README.md

 # Getting Started:

-To get started with usage of emulators, please ensure that you check the validity range of the input parameters for each emulator.
+To kick off the use of emulators, please ensure that you check the validity range of the input parameters for each emulator.

 ## Emulators validity